eberharf/cfl/README.md

 This package was developed with Python 3.7.4 and requires a version of Python compatible with that.

+You may either manually install the required packages or follow the instructions below to generate a conda virtual environment with all the required dependencies from file.
+We recommend using a conda virtual environment (see next section), because we can provide the most assistance for this method.

+If you do not already have conda, see [this documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for information on how to install it.
+For our purposes, I think either the full Anaconda distribution or the smaller Miniconda should work fine.

 View full list of required packages in the `requirements.yml` file.
-You may either manually install the required packages or follow the instructions below to generate a conda virtual environment with all the required dependencies from file.

-We recommend using a conda virtual environment, because that is what we have been using, so we can provide the most support if you also do this.
-If you do not already have conda, see [this documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
-For our purposes, I think either the full Anaconda distribution or the smaller Miniconda should be sufficient for doing this set-up.

 #### Create a conda environment